HMS M23: Design

 Intended as a shore bombardment vessel, M23's primary armament was a single 9.2 inch Mk VI gun removed from the Edgar-class cruiser HMS Grafton.
 In addition to her 9.2-inch gun, she also possessed one 12 pounder and one six pound anti-aircraft gun.
 She was equipped with a four-shaft Bolinder four-cylinder semi-diesel engine with 640 horsepower that allowed a top speed of eleven knots.
 The monitor's crew consisted of sixty-nine officers and men.

 Construction

 HMS M23 ordered in March, 1915, as part of the War Emergency Programme of ship construction.
 She was laid down at the Sir Raylton Dixon & Co.
 Ltd shipyard at Govan in March 1915, launched on 17 June 1915, and completed in July 1915.

 World War 1

 M23 served initially in the Mediterranean from October 1915.
-On her return from the Mediterranean in May 1917, M23 had her main 9.2in gun removed, as it was required for artillery use on the Western Front, and a BL 7.5 in Mk III 50-caliber gun was fitted in lieu.
+On her return from the Mediterranean in May 1917, M23 had her main 9.2 in gun removed, as it was required for artillery use on the Western Front, and a BL 7.5 in Mk III 50-caliber gun was fitted in lieu.

 M23 then served with the Dover Patrol from June 1917 to June 1918.

 Russia

 M23 next saw service in support of the North Russian Expeditionary Force.
-Prior to departure, she had her two QF 2-pounder Mark II and her 12pdr (76mm) QF Mk 1 gun replaced by AA guns.
+Prior to departure, she had her two QF 2-pounder Mark II and her 12-pdr (76 mm) QF Mk 1 gun replaced by AA guns.